The PropTech Guide to Workplaces [UPDATED JUNE 2021]

 The most important thing is to use accurate sensors that are able to do what you want them to do.
 At the end of the day, there’s no point scrimping on the sensors as they’re an indispensable piece of the smart office jigsaw puzzle.

 Is occupancy monitoring an invasion of privacy?

 You might imagine occupancy monitoring to be some sort of surveillance system that’s constantly watching what you’re doing.
 Employees might even feel like it’s a way of their employer spying on them.
-But the reality of occupancy monitoring is very different, and it’s really not an invasion of privacy.
+But the reality of occupancy monitoring is very different, and it’s not an invasion of privacy at all.

 The point of occupancy monitoring is to understand general usage and trends, not to track individual people.
 Sensor data is completely anonymous and very few sensors use cameras to detect people.

 It’s important to speak to employees about occupancy monitoring to avoid any concerns.
 As with everything in the workplace: communication is key.

 How has COVID-19 impacted occupancy monitoring?

 Occupancy monitoring in buildings has long been a really valuable tool, but the COVID-19 pandemic has made it a necessity.

 There’s a growing focus on various back to work strategies, including those that will enable employees to comply with social distancing measures in the workplace.
 However, without having access to real-time occupancy data, it’s really hard for these measures to be enforced.